mbonjour/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 ## Task 2
 ### Configuration for serf process to s6 (both images)
 ![Adding Serf](../assets/img/s6AddSerf.png)
-## TODO : We didn't had any problem with networking, maybe we need to use docker run command because I used docker-compose each time and it worked fine for me.

 ### Logs
-## TODO remake this step with docker run - docker-compose resolves the problem
 See the Task2 folder in the logs folder.
-### Answer to given problematic of misconception (TODO)
+### Answer to given problematic of misconception
-I don't see where the misconception resides at this point ?!?
-It seems that is a problem with an uptime ofserver because it say that the replay option will not be helpful because of the misconception.
+The problem is that we indicate at the nodes to join the nodes "ha".
+It works only if "ha" is up when the other nodes come.
+We would like everyone to be able to join independently.

-### Serf and others
+### Serf
+Serf establish communication between the nodes of a cluster.
+The nodes will inform about their states and inform about the states of the others in the cluster.
+Serf detec whan a node go offline or online.
+There are other solutions for solving our situation, for exemple Consul who work with the gossip protocol of serf, but allow more options.
 ## Task 3
 ### Copying serf handlers
 ![Copy Serf Handlers](../assets/img/copySerfHandlers.png)